JOIN US IN AN INTERVIEW WITH MARIA CHASHEY FROM MINSK, BELARUS!

 What is the most loved local food, savory and sweet of Minsk?

 Variety of restaurants make Minsk a gastronomically diverse city.
 Everyone will find something to their liking even vegetarians.
 Belarus national cuisine is a mix of simple peasant recipes and a sophisticated cuisine of the nobility.
 Most famous dishes would be draniki and babka (made of potatoes), nalistniki (stuffed pankakes), machanka, borshch, khaladnik (varieties of soup).
 Many national dishes include mushrooms and lard.
 Traditional desserts are kissel, apple pies, kulaga, baked apples and pears.
 There’re quite a few local alcoholic beverages too.
-There are some quite unique things like zefir, pryaniki, cranberries in sugar powder, condensed milk, birch sap etc. For a list of best Belarusian food you must try, click here.
+There are some quite unique things like zefir, pryaniki, cranberries in sugar powder, condensed milk, birch sap etc.

 Are there any popular markets in Minsk which tourists must visit?